Board of Directors

-Co-founder and Managing Director of the Birdfoot Chamber Music Festival, Dr. Sherry has extensive training and 20 years of non-profit management experience.
-A founding member of the state and national-award-winning Greater New Orleans Youth Orchestra, she is currently in her consecutive nineteenth year on GNOYO’s Board of Directors.
+Co-founder and Executive Director of the Birdfoot Festival, Dr. Sherry has extensive training in and 20 years of nonprofit management experience.
+A founding member of the state and national-award-winning Greater New Orleans Youth Orchestra, she is currently in her consecutive twentieth year on GNOYO’s Board of Directors.
 Dr. Sherry has served at various times in all committees and offices of GNOYO, including chairing GNOYO’s successful Endowment Campaign, and serving five years as Board President.
 Dr. Sherry is a co-founder and former board member of the New Orleans String Project and has served on the Louisiana Philharmonic’s Education Committee.
 She has a B.A. from Swarthmore College, an M.Sc. from Carleton University, and a Ph.D. in Zoology from the University of Massachusetts.
 She has taught at the University of Massachusetts, the University of New Hampshire, and currently teaches for Tulane University’s Science Scholars Program.
-In addition to her non-profit work, Dr. Sherry is a college-admissions advisor and teaches violin in the Greater New Orleans area, both traditionally and as a Certified Suzuki Method Instructor.
+In addition to her nonprofit work, Dr. Sherry is a college-admissions advisor and teaches violin in the Greater New Orleans area, both traditionally and as a Certified Suzuki Method Instructor.

 Kelly Nelson, B.A.